 Policy Change Impact Analysis

 The EPDP team believes that its recommendations, if approved and adopted, will facilitate access to and use of the UDRP and URS by IGOs while preserving existing registrant rights.
-In addition, the EPDP team has developed specific rationale for its recommendations that it believes demonstrates how its proposed solutions is appropriate and proportionate to the problem it was tasked to solve, without modifying the essential structure or scope of the UDRP or URS, both of which have been or will be reviewed by the GNSO’s RPM PDP in its Phase 2 work.
+In addition, the EPDP team has developed specific rationale for its recommendations that it believes demonstrates how its proposed solution is appropriate and proportionate to the problem it was tasked to solve, without modifying the essential structure or scope of the UDRP or URS, both of which have been or will be reviewed by the GNSO’s RPM PDP in its Phase 2 work.

 The EPDP team understands that, if these recommendations become consensus policy, the policy will undergo review.
 Although the GNSO Council is responsible for determining when consensus policy reviews take place, the EPDP team suggests that initiation of a review should be triggered by a certain threshold number of IGO Complaints rather than conducted at fixed intervals or by calendar date.